 Here are a couple of examples of women in abayas and niqabs, which I took last year on National Day.
 These women’s clothing is a common sight in Riyadh, which is the most conservative part of the Kingdom.
 On either of the coasts, you’ll still see niqabis, but they’re less common.

 Niqabis get silly, too!
-This photo is a little bit darker, but both of these women have their eyes visible.
 And you can clearly tell that the woman on the left is actually smiling!

 Again, the burqa is not something you will see in Saudi Arabia.
 With an abaya, if a woman wants to cover her entire face, including her eyes, she will either wear a special abaya that goes over her head or a niqab that has a special sort of flaps that come down over the eyes, or she will wrap her tarha in such a way that she can toss the end of it completely over her face (yes, this obstructs her view somewhat, but she can still see–a single layer of a tarha is somewhat transparent.
 They’re only opaque once they’ve been wrapped a few times).
 When a woman covers completely like this, I’ve heard some Saudis refer to this flippantly as a “burqa,” and that term is also sometimes used to refer to the coverings worn by the (relatively small number of) Bedouin women here who never uncover their faces, even in their homes–even their children and their husbands never see their faces (I think everyone here has heard the story of the Bedouin woman who woke up to find her husband peeping under her face veil–and she promptly divorced him).
 But as for the idea that Saudi women wear those grill-faced burqas?
 Not true.